pandego/auto-resume/README.md

+# Auto-Resume 🤖
-# Auto-Resume: Tailored CV & Motivation Letter Generator
+## Tailored CV & Motivation Letter Generator

-This project automates the process of tailoring a CV and motivation letter for specific job descriptions using large language models (LLMs) and LaTeX for high-quality PDF formatting.
+This project aims to automate the process of tailoring a CV and motivation letter for specific job descriptions using large language models (LLMs) and LaTeX for high-quality PDF formatting.
 The system takes unstructured resume data and job descriptions, structures them using an LLM, and then tailors them into a customized resume and motivation letter in PDF format.

 ## Features